erdosn/dsc-04-40-02-introduction-to-neural-networks-data-science/README.md

 ## Objectives
 You will be able to:
 * Explain what neural networks are, and what they can achieve
+    * a machine learning, good for unstructed data,
 * Explain the basic architecture of a neural network
+    * the parts includeL input layer, hidden layer, output layer, and weights in the form of edges
+    * What is a hidden layer?
+Where does it come from?
+        * Comes from the previous layer (input or hidden)
+        * Created from linear combinations of the nodes and their weights of the previous layer.
+        * Weights are decided by using Gradient Descent.

 ## What is a neural network?